jphdotam/BARD-labeller/README.md

 # BARD-labeller
-Python app for labelling ECG text files exported from the BARD EP system
+Python app for labelling ECG text files exported from the BARD EP system.
+Labelling is done with simple drag & drop.
+Able to export specific segments of an ECG to python numpy files in batches.

 With thanks to Dr Ahran Arnold, Ben Cullin and Rohin Reddy.

 ## About

-This program is at its VERY early infancy.
-It can currently label text files but I haven't yet coded the ability to export the data in batches.
+This program is poorly documented because I am a terrible person.
+I apologise but very happy to answer any questions if you email me at james@jph.am

 ## Requirements